 Rubus by Hawthorn

 Galentine's day might be a Tuesday, but who cares; it comes but once a year.
 It's a perfect excuse to have cocktails on a school night.
 Hawthorn have recently expanded their suave (and immensely popular) upstairs cocktail bar, to incorporate the downstairs level of their leafy corner of St Benedict's Street.
 Upstairs you'll still find a table-service cocktail bar, serving in-house creations as well as more classic offerings (tables can be reserved if you feel like getting organised); downstairs is relaxed and contemporary, and you'll find draft beer, classic cocktails and wines by the glass.

 While you're on St Benedict's, you'll be spoilt for choice about where to go for dinner.
-Haggle serves beautiful middle-eastern food - and more cocktails - perfect for sharing with a large group of people (plus the interior was designed by the exceptionally talented Carol Lake; it's gorgeous in there).
+Haggle serves beautiful middle-eastern food - and more cocktails - perfect for sharing with a large group of people.
 There's also delicious small plates and tapas at The Bicycle Shop Cafe (cosy and candlelit, living-room style), contemporary bistro Farmyard, or the clean, modern fine dining experience that is Benedicts (head chef and owner Richard Bainbridge won the Great British Menu in 2015, plus they've JUST been awarded a 3AA Rosette!).